raghvendra44/VinaLigGen/README.md

 i.e ```sys.path.append(r'path\to\Automated_HB')``` Change this path as per your system.

 ## Its RunTime!
-- Open command prompt where main2.py is situated and execute the following - ```streamlit run main.py```
+- Open command prompt and look for main.py is situated and execute the following - ```streamlit run main.py```

 ## Pilot
 - To test if the code is working, load files from the **testing** folder.